meteornium/Frogger-2.0/README.md

 ## Frogger Screens
 First part of the project was creating the screens for Frogger.
 Each were made within Unity, and movement between them was controlled by using buttons and a SceneLoader Prefab

-Transition from start screen to level screen:
+Transition from start screen to level screen with fade-in and out thanks to SceneLoader Prefab:

 ![](https://media.giphy.com/media/w7WZft8znYU7P13PB7/giphy.gif)